Top Down Vs Bottom Up Processing in TEFL

-The way in which we process (and therefore understand) written and spoken texts is often described as either top-down or bottom-up.
+The way in which we process and understand written and spoken texts can be either top-down or bottom-up.
 So what do we mean by this?

 What is top-down processing?